 Eligible Lender Underwriting Standards.
 Eligible Lenders have discretion in deciding whether to make a loan to a potential borrower and will apply their own underwriting standards in evaluating the financial condition and creditworthiness of a potential borrower.
 As noted in the FAQs, Eligible Lenders should view the eligibility criteria in the Business Term Sheets as the minimum requirements for the Program.
-Eligible Lenders are expected to conduct an assessment of each potential borrower's financial condition at the time of the potential borrower's application.
+Eligible Lenders are expected to conduct an assessment of each potential borrower's pre-pandemic financial condition and post-pandemic prospects at the time of the potential borrower's application, while also taking into account the payment deferral features in Program loans.
 An Eligible Lender may require additional information and documentation in making this evaluation and will ultimately determine whether an Eligible Borrower is approved for a loan in light of these considerations.
 Businesses that otherwise meet the Eligible Borrower requirements may not be approved for a loan or receive the maximum allowable amount.